 This course is designed to develop coaching models and competencies that differentiate thinking that will change behavior, identify and diagnose work performance problems, illustrate leadership skills and techniques that focus on solutions, not problems, develop approaches for effective conversations, customize coaching styles for different personalities, examine coaching steps to achieve effective intervention, reduce turnover and employment retention, increase work satisfaction, and present feedback to stretch/challenge employees that drive greater performance.
-Students will gain an understanding of redirecting critical approaches to achieving unified goals.
-Coaching and counseling models identify systematic approaches to gaining commitment, focus and change to achieve peak performance.
+Students will gain an understanding of redirecting critical approaches to achieve peak performance.
 Spring, Online.
 Prerequisite: MANA 51.521.